open-dovetail/demo/blockchain/README.md

 # Blockchain Component

 This folder contains the blockchain smart contract for the `Global logistics Services Demo`.
-We build and deploy the contract on the Hyperledger Fabric test-network, and generate a rest service for other demo components to invoke the contract transactions, all without any code.
+We build and deploy the contract on the Hyperledger Fabric test-network, and generate a rest service that other demo components can use to invoke the contract transactions, all without any code.

 If you have not setup the local development environment, you can follow the instructions in [README.md](docker/README.md) to quickly build and test the blockchain transactions.